 What are the benefits of a healthy diet?

-A healthy diet may help to prevent certain serious diseases such as heart disease, stroke and diabetes.
+A healthy diet may help to prevent certain serious diseases such as heart disease, stroke and type 2 diabetes.
 It may also help to reduce your risk of developing some cancers.
 If you become sick, eating a healthy diet may help you to recover more quickly.
 Also, a main way of preventing obesity and overweight is to eat a healthy diet.
 If you are overweight or obese, eating a healthy diet can help you lose weight.

 As well as healthy eating, regular physical exercise is also very important for health and to avoid or reduce obesity.
 See also separate leaflet called Physical Activity for Health.

 As a general rule, vegetables, fruits and starchy foods should provide the bulk of most of your meals.
 The remaining part of your diet should be made up from milk and dairy foods and protein foods.
 As mentioned above, you should limit the amount of foods and drinks that are high in fat or sugar.
 The dietary guidance to reduce your risk of heart disease is as follows: